-Allosaurus could open its mouth even wider than T. Rex.
+Allosaurus could open its mouth even wider than T. rex.

 Finally as if that wasn’t enough Allosaurus also was very strong and durable.
 They could survive injuries that would have killed other animals.
-One specimen, a sub adult nick named big Al had 18 major injuries including smashed ribs all of which had healed.
+One specimen, a sub adult nick named big Al had 18 major injuries including smashed ribs almost all of which had healed.